 I tried different online stores, and even though they are rather similar, my favorite one is www.therafirm.com It has all the brands and size possible.
 Its customer service is fast and it even offers international shipping.
 Tell me if you find a better deal than that because I never did!

 For the best brand, it really comes down to personal preferences.
 By experience, each brand has low-end products and high-end products.
 Be willing to spend a little more for a stocking that will make you feel better longer.
-The brand I am using right now is Therafirm and the model is a thigh high 20-30 mmHg that you can find here: Therafirm EASE Open-Toe Thigh High Stockings
+The brand I am using right now is Therafirm and the model is a thigh high 20-30 mmHg that you can find here: Ease opaque unisex Open-Toe Thigh High Stockings

-Sigvaris is the largest maker of compression stockings in the world since 2009.
-They produce more than 3.6 million pairs of socks every year.
-But I find that Therafirm is just as good.
+Therafirm is one of the largest maker of compression stockings in the world since 2000.
+They produce more than 2.6 million pairs of socks every year.

 Make sure to view the sizing chart before choosing your size and ask the customer support team if you have any question, they are very friendly.